4d/docs/website/translated_docs/fr/Preferences/general.md

 This option (checked by default) sets where 4D will look for the documentation page called using the Explorer or the F1 key.

 *   When it is checked, 4D first looks for the page in the local folder.
 If it is found, 4D displays the page in the current browser.
-If not, 4D will automatically look for it in the on-line documentation of the Web site.
+If it is found, 4D displays the page in the current browser.
 This makes it possible to access the documentation even when you are offline.
 *   When it is not checked, 4D looks for the desired page directly in the on-line documentation of the Web site and displays it in the current browser.
 When not checked, 4D looks for the desired page directly in the on-line documentation Web site and displays it in the current browser.